jawordpressorg/core-handbook/core/about/release-cycle/wordpress-release-team-and-focus-leads.md

 **Responsibilities**

-*   Guarantee that all default themes fully support any new features added in the current release
+*   Guarantee that all default themes fully support any new features added in the current release (as deemed appropriate).
 *   Triage tickets in the Bundled Theme component in Trac
 *   Manage tickets and decide what is ready, what is not, and what should not be included
 *   Mark tickets for \`commit\` when they are tested and confirmed to be ready